hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-2.md

 * **Allocations** map the tasks and task groups within jobs to client nodes
 * Nomad performs **Evaluations** whenever jobs or client states change to determine if allocations must be adjusted
 * Nomad maximizes resource utilization with a highly efficient **Bin Packing** algorithm
-* **Datacenters** are physical or logical groups of compute resources typically defined by cloud service providers
+* **Datacenters** are physical or logical groups of compute resources typically defined by cloud service providers as availability zones
 * **Regions** are Nomad logical constructs that may consist of multiple datacenters, and contain one Nomad cluster
 * Multiple Nomad Regions can be **Federated** together ]